fcolinRT/SolanaPayDigiPet/README.md

-# Loyalty Program done the right way for WEB3
+# Loyalty Program done the right way in WEB3
 ### DigiPets

 ### Why we built it